 4) Famous role models

-Those triumphs may in part be down to his admiration for some illustrious coaching colleagues.
-Though Nagelsmann cites former Bayern Munich coach Pep Guardiola as a source of inspiration, he acknowledges erstwhile Borussia Dortmund boss Thomas Tuchel as having the biggest influence on him.
-While Augsburg reserve team coach during the 2007/08 season, Tuchel gave Nagelsmann the task of scouting upcoming opponents.
+Although Nagelsmann cites former Bayern Munich coach Pep Guardiola as a source of inspiration, he acknowledges erstwhile Borussia Dortmund boss Thomas Tuchel as having the biggest influence on him.
+While Augsburg reserve-team coach during the 2007/08 season, Tuchel gave Nagelsmann the task of scouting upcoming opponents.
 "That was my way into coaching," Nagelsmann explained.
 "I learned a lot from him."

 Tuchel was equally complimentary of his young protege.
-"He's a very inquisitive and very hardworking young coach," he said at the time of Nagelsmann's appointment.
+"He's a very inquisitive and very hardworking young coach," he said when Nagelsmann got the Hoffenheim job.
 "He enjoyed exceptional successes in youth football.
 I'm very happy for him and I believe in him."

 5) Social media abstinence